Zero-Tang/NoirVisor/doc/rust.md

 	}
 	// Commments can go here.
 	```
 - Single-line comments must begin with `//`.
-Do not use `/**/`.
+Do not use `/**/` in most circumstances.
 This is drastically different from Linux kernel and QEMU.
 - Do not use `/**/`, unless you are making documentation, or unless this comment will have more than 3 lines.
 Similar to the half-brace rule, lines with `/*` and `*/` are prohibited to contain comment texts.
 	```Rust
 	/*